intersect-sdl/documentation/platforms/acl.md

 ---
 uuid: e2dab416-9f43-41d8-8cf3-d2214e0ba83c
 title: "ACL: Automated Chemistry Lab"
 published: true
 ---

 The **Automated Chemistry Lab (ACL)** is a robotic platform for solid-state synthesis and high-throughput chemical analysis.

 It enables **end-to-end provenance capture** for experimental workflows, aligning with the **FAIR principles** and using semantic models based on SSN, DCAT, and PROV.

+The **Autonomous Chemistry Laboratory (ACL)** is located in the Chemical and Materials Sciences building (4100) at Oak Ridge National Laboratory (ORNL).
+It supports robotic synthesis of both liquid and solid products and features tight integration with other ORNL labs for downstream data analysis and preparation.
+ACL workflows are structured to capture rich, structured metadata suitable for domains such as polymers, ligands, catalysis, and energy storage, providing a foundation for data-driven science and AI/ML discovery.

 ---